developer-zebra/developer-zebra-site/src/emmtk/2-0/guide/oemdev/index.md

 ### Clock Configuration - Time Mode

-This Managed Configuration allows an Administrator using an EMM to choose whether time and date configuration will be performed manually, using other Managed Configurations in this group, or automatically, by connecting to a NTP (Network Time Protocol) server.
+This Managed Configuration allows an Administrator using an EMM to choose whether time and date configuration is performed manually, using other Managed Configurations in this group, or automatically, by connecting to a NTP (Network Time Protocol) server.

 ### Clock Configuration - Manual Date